A favicon of Heap

 Heap Customers by Company Size & Age

 Heap's customer base is dominated by small businesses.
 64.6% of companies using Heap have 1-10 employees, and adding the 11-50 range brings that to 81.8% with fewer than 50 employees.
 This is somewhat unexpected for a product analytics platform that prices at enterprise levels.
 The likely explanation: many of the 1-10 employee detections are early-stage startups and product-led growth companies that adopt Heap during their growth phase.
-At the enterprise end, 122 companies with 10,001+ employees use Heap, representing 1.83% of the enriched base, and including names like HSBC, Unilever, and General Motors.
+At the enterprise end, 122 companies with 10,001+ employees use Heap, representing 1.83% of the enriched base, and including names like Northwestern Mutual, Liberty Mutual and Carrier.

 Company Size Distribution